SALT-NLP/LLaVAR/README.md

 [UPDATE 06/29] Initial Release.

-*The main difference between our code and LLaVA's code is that we modified the training/testing/serving files to support Vicuna v1.1, which use '\</s\>' as the seperator instead of '###'.*
+*The main difference between our code and LLaVA's code is that we modified the training/testing/serving files to support Vicuna v1.1, which uses '\</s\>' as the separator instead of '###'.*

 ## Environment Setup

-**Please preprare the environment/merge the model weight following LLaVA.**
+**Please prepare the environment/merge the model weight following LLaVA.**

 Model Weight Delta: [Google Drive](https://drive.google.com/drive/folders/19uEwM1VrzX_KqCzzSJAh8RqOHbf4WS5Z?usp=sharing)

 ## Training Data

-Our image data is already transformed into the format of LLaVA pretraining/finetuning (They have "fake" file name in the format of CC3M and COCO), you can download them and merge them into the LLaVA training sets.
+Our image data is already transformed into the format of LLaVA pretraining/finetuning (They have "fake" file names in the format of CC3M and COCO).
+You can download them and merge them into the LLaVA training sets.

-Our instructions, on the otherhand, already contains LLaVA's instructions.
+Our instructions, on the other hand, already contain LLaVA's instructions.

 Pretraining Images： [Google Drive](https://drive.google.com/file/d/1zWpqnAcaG_dUwkJJUvP9FH9zq__c-ODY/view?usp=sharing)